PRTG Manual: Microsoft SQL v2 Sensor

 For a detailed list and descriptions of the channels that this sensor can show, see section Channel List.

-▪You must store your Structured Query Language (SQL) query in a file on the probe system.
+- This sensor requires that the Structured Query Language (SQL) query is stored in a file on the probe system.
 In a cluster, copy the file to every cluster node.

-▪This sensor is capable of using lookups to determine the status value of one or more channels.
+- This sensor can use lookups.
 Select Lookup as Channel #x Unit and define the lookup file in Channel #x Lookup.

 You cannot add this sensor to the hosted probe of a PRTG Hosted Monitor instance.
 If you want to use this sensor, add it to a remote probe device.